 Image photo credit: David Cudworth

-1994 to 2000 on the board of the National Forest Company.
-John was involved in the pioneering national initiative to establish a Forest in 200 square miles in the Heart of England.
+Beyond his work for the National Park, John also served on the National Forest Company Board for six years (1994 to 2000), involved in the pioneering national initiative to establish a Forest in 200 square miles in the Heart of England.
 He was keen to assist increased access and recreation opportunities and was Vice Chair for 2 years of this exemplar project.

 Back to 70 People 70 Years.